pabloibiza/AEGIS/README.md

 - ✅ **macOS** (Intel & Apple Silicon - Universal Binary)
 - ⚙️ **Other platforms**: Auto-installs on first run

-Simply download and run - the script handles everything automatically!

 ---

 ## ❓ FAQ

-**Q: What if I lose the .rsakey file?**
-A: Your data cannot be recovered.
-There is no backdoor, recovery method, or password reset.
-This is by design for security.

 **Q: Can I rename the encrypted files?**
 A: Yes!
 Aegis uses magic bytes for identification, not filenames.
 Rename freely.